qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ```

   Then `halts(paradox, paradox)` will cause a paradox.
 If it returns true, then `paradox(paradox)` halts, but in `paradox`'s definition it should deadloop.

+  [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem) is an extension to Halting problem: All non-trivial semantic properties of programs are undecidable (includes whether it eventually halts).

 - [Gödel's incomplete theorem](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems).
   - Firstly encode symbols, statements and proofs into data [^godel_integer].
 The statements that contain free variables (e.g. x is a free variable in "x is an even number") can also be encoded (it can represent "functions" and even "higher-order functions").